icgrp/bert/docs/tutorials/huffman/huffman.md

 ## Overview
 The hardware for this projects includes multiple logical memories with multiple BRAMs:
 * A 1024x8b memory with 8b characters that will be encoded, called `rawTextMem`
-* A 256x20b memory with character encodings, called `huffmanMem`
+* A 256x20b memory with character encodings, called `huffmanMem`.
+Bits [0:15] of each word are the encoding.
+Bits [16:19] are the length of the encoding.
 * A 512x16b memory with that stores the encoding of `rawTextMem`, called `resultsMem`
 * A 256x16b memory that stores a histogram of `rawTextMem`'s values, called `histMem`